Levreka/MechaCar_Statistical_Analysis/README.md

 Is the slope of the linear model considered to be zero?
 Why or why not?

-Our slope is not zero just be looking at the p-value, which is less than 0.05.
+Our slope is not zero just be looking at the p-value, which is less than 0.05 significance level.
+Is also important to view at the intercept which is significant, this could mean that different variables not included in our model may described the difference in variability.
+It could also mean that out vehicle_length and ground_clearance may need scaling or transforming to help improve the predictive power of the model.

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-Our R-squared value is 67%, which means roughly ~67% of the time the model our model will most likely predict MPG values correctly.
-Some of the Factors that might contribute some of this variability might be ground clearance and vehicle length.
-There might be other factors that may contribute to the variability that perhaps were not capture in our data
+Our R-squared value is 0.7149, which means roughly ~71% of the time our model will most likely predict MPG values correctly.There might be other factors that may contribute to the variability that perhaps were not capture in our data set

 ## Summary Statistics on Suspension Coils